teisseyrep/PUlogistic/README.md

 # PUlogistic
-Different strategies of fitting logistic regression for PU (Positive and Unlabelled) data
+Different strategies of fitting logistic regression for PU (Positive and Unlabelled) data.
+3 methods: naive, weighted and joint method.

-See test.R file to learn how to use naive and joint methods
+See test.R file to learn how to use the methods.